CNelias/CategoricalTimeSeries.jl/paper/paper.md

 # Introduction

-**CategoricalTimeSeries.jl** is a [Julia](https://github.com/JuliaLang/julia) toolbox made to help with the analysis of categorical time-series.
+**CategoricalTimeSeries.jl** is a [Julia](https://github.com/JuliaLang/julia) toolbox made for analysing categorical time-series.

+Categorical time series are time-sequenced data in which the values at each time point are categories rather than measurements.
 The common approach to deal with categorical time-series consists in transforming the data via a mapping to obtain a real-valued time-series.
 This enables the use of traditional time-series analysis methods.
 However, most of these methods (power-spectral density estimation, correlation coefficients, dimensionality reduction etc...) are not invariant under general transformations and will produce different results based on the choice of mapping.
-Therefore, depending on the type of categorical data and the problem at hand, it can be desirable to have methods that work with the direct categorical values themselves.
+Therefore, depending on the type of categorical data and the problem at hand, it is desirable to have methods that work with the direct categorical values themselves.

 The purpose of **CategoricalTimeSeries.jl** is to provide such tools.
 The package comes with an extensive documentation available online: https://categoricaltimeseriesjl.readthedocs.io/en/latest/

 # Statement of need

 While several implementations of categorical time-series analysis methods are accessible online, they are written in different languages, some of which are not free (e.g. Matlab).
-Additionally, no implementations for methods such as the *spectral envelope* of the *random projection* (see *Overview of functionalities* below) were available online.
+Additionally, no implementations for methods such as the *spectral envelope* of the *random projection* (see *Overview of functionalities* below) are available online.
 This package centralizes and implements most of the standard methods of categorical time-series analysis in a single toolbox fully written in the Julia language.

 # Overview of functionalities

 This toolbox was designed to be easy to use and produce results that are simple to plot.
 Consequently, the methods implemented in the package take as input 1-D arrays of any type.
-Type conversion and pre-processing (when needed) are done inside of the methods automatically without the need for additional coding from the user.
+Type conversion and pre-processing (when needed) are done automatically within the methods without the need for additional coding by the user.
-The results are either formatted in a way that can be plotted directly with the build-in ```Plots``` pacakge, or a helper function is provided for visualization and interpretation.
+The results are either formatted in a way that can be plotted directly with the built-in ```Plots``` library, or a helper function is provided for visualization and interpretation.

 We now present the main functionalities.